Shoutzor/backend/README.md

    1. Open your `.env` file
       - change `DB_HOST` to `127.0.0.1` (there's a known-issue where `localhost` will cause the connection to fail)
       - change `REDIS_HOST` to `127.0.0.1` or `localhost`
-   2. Run `docker compose up mysql redis` and in a separate terminal run `composer install-shoutzor-dev`.
+   2. Run `docker compose -f docker-compose.yml -f docker-compose.dev.yml up mysql redis` and in a separate terminal run `composer install-shoutzor-dev`.
       - If you want to reinstall shoutzor, you can run `composer fresh-install-shoutzor-dev` instead\
         (⚠️ **WARNING** ⚠️ This will drop **ALL TABLES**!)
    3. If the installation completes, open your `.env` and change: